 It’s possible that many of these customers could have fixed their valves by oiling them, or changing oils, if they only knew.
 But even with great customer support, you may be waiting a couple weeks for a replacement trumpet.
 Only you can decide your tolerance to risk.

-The TR-330 model trumpet has a bore size of 0.459”.
-This is on the narrower side and is ideal for most students.
+The TR-330 model trumpet has a bore size of 0.459 inches.
+This is on the medium-large end of the range of bore sizes in Bb trumpets and is typical of most models apart from professional ones.

 3. Trumpet durability and maintenance